Computer & Internet

 The library recognizes and supports the public’s rights to free speech which includes presenting speeches, distributing petitions or other information, and advocating views or positions.
 However, the Library also must provide library services to the public in an environment where access and privacy are maintained and where safe and unobstructed access to Library property is provided.
 Therefore, the Library has established this policy to allow free speech while ensuring that the rights of others to use Library facilities and grounds are not impeded.

 A. Persons wishing to solicit, distribute material, canvass, perform or speak on Library property must obtain permission in advance from the Director.

 B. The library designates an area in the grass between the Library and the Dale Community Center to speak, canvass, perform, solicit or distribute safe materials and ensures that library users will have unobstructed access to the Library.

 C. The conduct of persons speaking, canvassing, performing, soliciting, or distributing information on library grounds must comply with library policies and federal, state, and local laws, ordinances, and statutes.

 D. Soliciting, distributing materials, canvassing, performing, or speaking may be done only during the operating hours of the library.

-E. In the Library’s aesthetic interest to maintain the premises free of debris and clutter, materials including, but not limited to posters, flyers, placards, brochures, banners or signs of any type may not be left unattended on library grounds.
+E. In the Library’s aesthetic interest to maintain the premises free of debris and clutter, materials including, but not limited to posters, flyers, placards, brochures, banners, or signs of any type may not be left unattended on the library grounds.
 IF YOU BRING IT, TAKE IT WHEN YOU LEAVE.
 If this policy is not observed, further approval to solicit, distribute materials, canvass, perform, or speak may be denied by the Library Director.